-We have a limited operating history, have incurred losses since inception and anticipate that we will continue to incur losses for the foreseeable future.
+We have incurred losses since inception and anticipate that we will continue to incur losses for the foreseeable future.
 We have never had any products available for commercial sale and we may never achieve or sustain profitability.

-We are a clinical-stage biopharmaceutical company with a limited operating history.
-We are not profitable and have incurred losses in each year since our inception.
+We are a clinical-stage biopharmaceutical company, are not profitable, have incurred losses in each year since our inception and do not expect to become profitable in the foreseeable future.
 We have never had any products available for commercial sale and we have not generated any revenue from product sales nor do we anticipate that we will generate revenue from product sales in the foreseeable future.
-Our only revenue to date has been collaboration revenue under our Collaboration Agreement with Teva.
+Our only revenue to date has been Collaboration Revenue under our Collaboration Agreement with Teva.
 We have not yet submitted any products for approval by regulatory authorities and we continue to incur research and development and general and administrative expenses related to our operations.
 We expect to continue to incur losses for the foreseeable future, and we expect these losses to increase as we continue our research activities and conduct development of, and seek regulatory approvals for, our product candidates, and prepare for and begin to commercialize any approved products.
 If our product candidates fail in clinical trials or do not gain regulatory approval, or if our product candidates do not achieve market acceptance, we may never become profitable.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.